Break out the red, white, and blue in the White Mountains this summer!

 Not all hikes have to be up a mountain or deep in the woods.
 In fact, one of the most comfortable scenic walks is right in downtown Lincoln.
 The J.E.
 Henry trail starts from a dirt parking area right across the South Mountain bridge.
 (Take a right out of the RiverWalk Resort parking lot and follow the road past Rivergreen Resort and across the bridge.)
 This mostly flat walking path follows the East Branch of the Pemigewasset River for a little over three miles to Loon Mountain.

 The J.E.
 Henry trail is great for all ages and abilities- and if it’s hot, walkers can dip their toes in the river to cool off.
-Dogs and cyclists tend to use this path as well.
+The trail is dog-friendly but remember to keep Fido on the leash and watch out for the mountain bikers who frequent the trail as well.

-The Loon Mountain gondola is open for trips to the summit every day from 10 am to 6 pm.
-Purchase a Gondola Skyride & Lunch package for $27 (or $22 for kids).
-There is a nature walk and an observation tower at the summit to explore and enjoy the awesome views of the Pemigewasset Valley and the White Mountains.
-There are also glacial caves to crawl through, weather permitting.
-Lunch can be ordered from the Summit Café, which has a Caribbean-inspired menu as well as more traditional fare.
+is open for trips to the summit every day from 10 am to 6 pm.
+Purchase a Gondola Skyride.
+Bring a blanket and enjoy a picnic followed by a walk along the nature walk through the glacial caves.
+Take in the amazing views from the observation tower at the summit.
+Bring your own lunch or purchase one from the Summit Café, which has a Caribbean-inspired menu as well as more traditional fare.

 After the excitement of the morning and afternoon, you can choose to walk the JE Henry trail back to your car or arrange ahead of time with the RiverWalk concierge for a shuttle!